ywj0212/djmaxcloud-frontend/README.md

-# djmax-respect-record-front
+# DJMAX RESPECT V Record Frontend
+## Introduction
-A web page for managing records from DJMAX RESPECT V
+This is a web page for managing records from DJMAX RESPECT V.